joehom0416/query-chain/README.md

 # query-chain
-query-chain is a lightweight fluent api data access library that build on top of ADO.NET.
+query-chain is a lightweight fluent api data access library for SQL server.
+Fluent API is based on a Fluent API design pattern ( a.k.a Fluent Interface) where the result is formulated by method chaining.

 # Initialising connection